Voit, Torres homer as Yankees beat Rays 5-1 to force Game 5

 Cole will be pitching about 100 miles south of where he grew up a Yankees fan in Newport Beach.

-Glasnow will be pitching on two days’ rest after throwing 93 pitches.
+Tyler Glasnow will be starting on two days' rest after throwing 93 pitches over five innings and striking out 10 in winning Game 2.

 It's a rematch of last year's ALDS Game 5 between Houston and Tampa Bay.
 Cole pitched eight innings of one-run ball for the Astros in a 5-1 victory.
 Glasnow was pulled after eight outs and four runs.